Dmumladz3/Epam-course-module1/modules/Git Advanced, CICD/Homework.md

+For this task you need your Groovy calculator task or any other homework you've done.
+Please clone it to your current branch.

 1 GIT Advanced

 1.1 Pulling commits from the middle of git history.
-For this task you need your Groovy calculator task.
-Please clone it to your current branch.

 1.1.1 Checkout to branch “task${number}-feature”.